annaliese-pintar/FaceBox/README.md

 > Be aware of the limit to the amount of time your solenoid can be powered.
 If the solenoid recieves power longer than its limits, it can overheat and damage the solenoid.
 [Learn from my mistakes](#sleep-time-mistake)

 #### Create Development Mode and Production Mode Flags
-Since the pi automatically shuts off at the end of the application, we will need some way to prevent the pi from shutting off in the event you want to make changes to the application.
-We are going to use a file flag to put the application into development mode.
-During the shut down process there is a 10 second countdown and during the countdown the application checks if the dev_mode file exists.
-If it does exist, the safe_shutdown function in the safe_control.py file will return false and the pi will not shut down.
-We will create a development mode and production mode file that will contain scripts to remotely (from your computer) add and remove a dev_mode file from the src directory on your pi.
-You will need to enable SSH on your pi before we make the script files.
+Since the Raspberry Pi automatically shuts down when the application ends, you'll need a way to prevent shutdown during development work.
+We'll implement this using a file flag for development mode.
+During the shutdown sequence, there's a 10-second countdown where the application checks for the existence of a dev_mode file.
+If this file exists, the safe_shutdown function in safe_control.py will return false, preventing the Pi from powering off.
+We'll create both development and production mode script files that will let you remotely add or remove the dev_mode file in the Pi's src directory from your computer.
+Before setting up these scripts, you'll need to enable SSH on your Raspberry Pi.

 ##### Enable SSH On Your Pi
 1. Open a terminal